Cheap internet plans and providers 2025

 Some ISPs, including AT&T, Verizon and Spectrum offer discounted internet service to military members and veterans.
 Check out Allconnect’s military discount guide for other cheap Wi-Fi options.

-Other value internet options
+Other affordable internet options

 Take some time to look at all the plans your chosen ISP offers.
 Sometimes, the cheapest plan with the lowest speeds isn’t the best value.
 Providers like AT&T offer much faster speeds for about $20 more a month, which has more value than a much slower plan.
 The difference in speed from 100 to 300 Mbps can allow you to run smart home apps and have multiple users online gaming and streaming.
 Explore plans below the average internet price below.

-Provider | Plan | Speed | Price |
+Provider | Plan | Download speed | Starting price* |

 ---|---|---|---|

-Kinetic by Windstream | Kinetic Fiber 300 | Up to 300 Mbps | $34.99/mo |
+Kinetic by Windstream | Kinetic Fiber 300 | Up to 300 Mbps | $34.99/mo. |

-AT&T | AT&T 300 | Up to 300 Mbps | $55.00/mo. |
+AT&T | AT&T Fiber 300 | Up to 300 Mbps** | $55.00/mo.** |

 Optimum | Optimum 500 | Up to 500 Mbps | $60.00/mo. |

-Verizon 5G Home Internet | Verizon 5G Home | Up to 300 Mbps | $35.00/mo. with mobile plan |
+Verizon 5G Home Internet | Verizon 5G Home | 85 – 300 Mbps | $35.00/mo.*** with mobile plan |

 Cheap internet FAQs